eclipse-edc/Connector/docs/developer/dpf_selector.md

 - `data-plane-selector-api`: REST API
 - `selector-core`: common code, default implementations for store and strategies

-Furthermore there should be a `selector-launcher` in the `launchers` directory containing a build file for standalone deployment.
+Furthermore, there should be a `selector-launcher` in the `launchers` directory containing a build file for standalone deployment.

-Centrally to the DPF selector is an interface `DataPlaneSelector` whos purpose is to select a DPF instance based on an incoming `DataRequest` and an optional `SelectionStrategy`:
+Centrally to the DPF selector is an interface `DataPlaneSelector` whose purpose is to select a DPF instance based on an incoming `DataRequest` and an optional `SelectionStrategy`:

 ```java